-The most famous myth involving Pegasus is the one of Bellerophon, the hero who was sent by King Iobates of Lycia to kill the Chimaera, a monster that breathed fire and was devastating the king’s land.
+The most famous myth involving Pegasus is the one of Bellerophon, the hero who was sent by King Iobates of Lycia to defeat the Chimaera, a monster that breathed fire and was devastating the king’s land.
 Bellerophon found Pegasus and tamed him using a golden bridle given to him by the goddess Athena.
-Then he swooped down on the Chimaera from the sky and killed the monster with his lance and arrows.
+Then he swooped down on the Chimaera from the sky and defeated the monster with his lance and arrows.
 After this and several other heroic deeds for King Iobates, Bellerophon let the successes get to his head.
 Riding Pegasus, he tried to fly to Olympus and join the gods.
 He didn’t succeed.
 He fell off the horse and back to Earth.

 Pegasus did however make it to Olympus.
 There, Zeus used the horse to carry his thunder and lightning, and eventually placed him among the constellations.
 The constellation Pegasus is depicted with only the top half of the horse, and it is nevertheless one of the largest constellations in the sky, seventh in size.

 THE GREAT SQUARE OF PEGASUS – ASTERISM

 The Great Square of Pegasus represents the main body of Pegasus.
 It is a prominent asterism made up of three bright stars in Pegasus and Alpha Andromedae, which in ancient times was considered to belong to both Pegasus and Andromeda constellations and marked both the navel of the horse and the top of Andromeda’s head.